laserpants/trombone/README.md

 ### Authentication

-To establish the authenticity of a request, the server performs a message integrity check, using a cryptographic primitive known as a HMAC (hash-based message authentication code).
+To establish the authenticity of a request, the server normally performs a message integrity check, using a cryptographic primitive known as a HMAC (hash-based message authentication code).
 A MAC code is attached to the request in the form of an `API-Access` header.
-A second code is then computed from the request object using a token associated with the client application.
+A second code is computed from the request object using a token associated with the client application.
 The result of this operation is then compared to the MAC attached to the request in order to verify its authenticity.

 ##### Table schema